janesssa/prototype-social-warming/README.md

 ## Check out our project

-Feel free to chech out our project on: https://prototype-social-warming.netlify.app/
+Feel free to check out our project [here](https://prototype-social-warming.netlify.app/)

 Or download/clone the project. in the project directory, you can run: